The current ice age

 Unless humans intervene on a dramatic scale and successfully end the

-current ice age, there is a significant chance that the planet will shortly be
+current ice age, there is a large probability that the planet will shortly be

 plunged into yet another period of devastating glaciation, greatly reducing the